Catskill909/wordpress-login/email-integration-plan.md

 - ✅ WP Mail SMTP is configured with login@djchucks.com
 - ✅ Login and logout functionality is working in the Flutter app
 - ✅ JSON API core plugin installed and activated
-- ✅ JSON API User plugin installed but User controller is not activated
+- ❌ JSON API User plugin installed but User controller is not activated
+- ✅ Custom WordPress plugin created for registration and password reset
-- ✅ Registration functionality updated to use WordPress REST API with admin authentication
+- ✅ Registration functionality updated to use custom plugin endpoint
-- ✅ Password reset functionality updated to use WordPress REST API with admin authentication
+- ✅ Password reset functionality updated to use custom plugin endpoint

 ## 1. User Registration with Email Verification